Child and Adolescent Track

 Supervisor: Deanna Sams, Ph.D.

-Throughout the inpatient rotation, the interns will gain intensive exposure and experience with the Collaborative Problem Solving approach (developed by Ross Greene, Ph.D.) as it applies to the inpatient milieu.
+Other Inpatient Opportunities: Throughout the inpatient rotation (and through a 5-session seminar), the interns will gain exposure and experience with the Collaborative Problem Solving approach (developed by Ross Greene, Ph.D.) as it applies to the inpatient milieu.
 As such, interns spend time interacting with patients and families informally in the milieu, as well as providing consultation to unit staff.
-Finally, interns have the opportunity to participate in the development of new unit initiatives and programming, depending on their interests nad areas of expertise, as well as the needs of the unit.
-For example, past interns have developed and implemented skills-based activities for younger children on the unit, facilitated trainings /workshops for unit nursing staff, and developed cognitive-behaviorally based worksheets for adolescents.
+Finally, interns have the opportunity to participate in the development of new unit initiatives and programming, depending on their interests and areas of expertise, as well as the needs of the unit.
+For example, past interns have developed and implemented group programming, skills-based activities for younger children on the unit, facilitated trainings /workshops for unit nursing staff, and developed cognitive-behaviorally based worksheets for adolescents.

 Psychological consultation is conducted when there is a need for diagnostic clarification, clarification of levels of social, emotional, intellectual, or behavioral functioning, or development of specialized treatment plans.
 A consultation may include formal psychological assessment (testing), which is the process of assessing emotional, behavioral, personality, intellectual, and adaptive functioning through a variety of tools, such as standardized tests, rating scales, self-report measures, and observations.
 However, consultation does not always include the use of standardized tests.
 Sometimes, consultations (e.g., clinical interview, chart review) are requested to determine whether the use of psychological tests is clinically indicated.